IQON-global/iqon-scripts/memory-bank/activeContext.md

-# Azure Resource Mover - Active Context
+# Azure Resource Management Tools - Active Context

 ## Current Focus

-We have developed an Azure Resource Mover application that addresses a specific problem in Azure resource management: when web apps are moved to new resource groups, associated resources like KeyVaults and Service Buses can be left behind in the original resource groups.
+We have developed two primary tools for Azure resource management:

+### 1. Azure Resource Mover

+Addresses a specific problem in Azure resource management: when web apps are moved to new resource groups, associated resources like KeyVaults and Service Buses can be left behind in the original resource groups.
 This disconnection causes deployment failures when scripts attempt to update apps but can't find expected resources in the same resource group.

 The application implements a robust solution that: